 Washington University in St. Louis offers a wide variety of undergraduate and graduate courses, workshops and seminars during the summer.
 For complete information about a specific program or offering, please visit the websites referenced below.

 Summer School through the College of Arts & Sciences has four sessions and a rich assortment of courses.
 Fundamental courses fulfill degree requirements, and smaller-sized classes allow for more focused and concentrated learning.
+Students can earn academic credit in summer institutes for creative writing, global leadership, intensive Chinese and Japanese, and biology.
+International students can enroll in summer school through our International Summer Study program.

 The Lifelong Learning Institute (LLI) offers a special four-week session in July.
 Lighter offerings in contemporary issues, creative writing, music, film studies, history and literature emphasize peer learning and active class participation by senior adults (55 and older).
 Study groups are not for credit, but all members of this learning community take their responsibilities seriously.